-I’ve heard from a few truckers today reporting falling chunks of ice coming from the cables on the new Port Mann bridge, landing on vehicle below…A similar situation resulted in a bridge closure for a period of time on the Tacoma Narrows bridge last winter.
+I’ve heard from a few drivers today, reporting seeing falling chunks of ice coming from the cables on the new Port Mann bridge, landing on vehicles below…A similar situation resulted in a bridge closure for a period of time on the Tacoma Narrows bridge last winter.

 * as of 1:50 pm, RCMP have closed the bridge, Scan BC is reporting one person knocked unconscious by falling ice requesting ambulance.